ansys/pyhps/doc/source/examples/ex_python_pyansys_cantilever.rst

 the evaluation scripts.
 Each of them first writes all HPS parameters to an ``input_parameters.json`` file, discovers the available software, and then runs the corresponding evaluation script with uv.
-Finally each execution script fetches parameters that may have been written to ``output_parameters.json`` by the evaluation script and sends them back to the evaluator.
+Finally, each execution script fetches parameters that may have been written to ``output_parameters.json`` by the evaluation script and sends them back to the evaluator.
 Optionally, the execution scripts clean up the ephemeral venvs created by uv.
-The execution script ``exec_combined.py`` runs all steps in a single task, the other three execution scripts split the three steps into individual tasks.
+The execution script ``exec_combined.py`` runs all simulation steps in a single task, the other three execution scripts split the three steps into individual tasks.

 The folder ``eval_scripts`` contains the PyAnsys evaluation scripts.
-Each of the evaluation scripts first reads in the parameters supplied by the execution script in the ``input_parameters.json`` file, then starts a PyAnsys service, and finally runs the PyAnsys program.
+Each of the evaluation scripts first reads the parameters supplied by the execution script in the ``input_parameters.json`` file, then starts a PyAnsys service, and finally runs the PyAnsys program.
 The script ``eval_combined.py`` combines all stages in one monolithic task,